 A plant or part of a plant in shadow gets a low red to far-red ratio.
 From this signal, it ‘knows’ to stretch, to grow taller, to move its leaves closer to the light.

 With a static light source, shadow patterns don’t vary.

-With a moving light source, however, shadow is always shifting.
+With a moving light source, however, the shadow is always shifting.
 The angle of light is constantly changing.

-Meaning the average ratio of red to far red all parts of the plant receive is naturally a lot higher than with a stationary light.
-Leading to less stretching, less space between nodes, stronger, thicker stems and more even growth.
+Meaning the average ratio of red to far-red all parts of the plant receive is naturally a lot higher than with a stationary light.
+Leading to less stretching, less space between nodes, stronger, thicker stems, and more even growth.

-In short, much healthier, more even growth and more penetration below the canopy.
+In short, much healthier, more even growth, and more penetration below the canopy.

 Finally, another benefit of a moving light source and so-called ‘shadow shifting’ is that you can grow your plants a little closer together, allowing for more efficient use of your grow space.